funnelfiasco/resume/bcotton-resume.md

 * Serve as Security Officer for IT Systems and Operations, representing the organization to the CISO and serving as a liaison with the Networks and Security group.
 * Supervise 10-12 student employees

-#### Department of Earth and Atmospheric Science, Purdue University
-*Unix Workstation Support/Systems Administrator (September 2006 - October 2009)*
+*Unix Workstation Support/Systems Administrator, Department of Earth & Atmospheric Sciences (September 2006 - October 2009)*

 * Maintain and develop departmental Linux and Solaris servers
 * Provide support to users of Linux, Solaris, Mac OS X, and Windows platforms